Chinese Box-Orange, Tsau Ping Lak

 Beside eating or preserving the non-bitter flesh, the seeds are edible as well.
 They can be dried or roasted or ground into a paste and made into a meal with many applications.
 The leaves and flowers can be cooked and eaten as a vegetable.
 Citron melon leaves are palmate in the early stages of growth, and deeply lobed in later.
 They have a rough texture and visible white veins.
 It has solitary flowers with large with yellow petals.
 Tendrils are to the side of the leaves.
 The seeds are greenish with a pitted surface, and leaning towards being a C. colocynthis.
 However, depending upon its heritage the seeds can also fall into two other groups, “wléwlé” which has glossy seeds with a tapered end or “bebu” which are flat and oval with rugged and thick ends.
 Harvest fruit when the vine starts to die back.

 The next question is why are these things found in citrus groves?
 The answer is the grove is abandoned or not well care for.
 Essentially, the citron melon came first as a cultivated crop, citrus fruit came second.
 From a melon’s point of view a grove is a great place to escape too… food, water, sun and other weeds kept out.
 But, the melon is host to a bug that bugs citrus and a kept grove does its best to get rid of the opportunist melon.
 Where I personally see them a lot is in a pasture of well-fed cattle and horses.
 That tells me the citron melon there are either bitter or the livestock too well fed to eat them as large mammals do in Africa.
 Very few people raise the citron melon now so it is naturalized from centuries past, a reminder of when most folks still grew most of their food.
-More so, the melon was a the prime source of pectic to make jelly out of the low pectin fruit, such as oranges.
+More so, the melon was a the prime source of pectin to make jelly out of low pectin fruit, such as oranges.

 Citrullus (SIT-rhull-us) is the diminutive of the Greek word citrus and means little citron.
 The Latin species name lanatus (lan-NAY-tus) means wooly and calls attention to the hairs on the stems and leaves.
 Colocynthis (kol-OH-sinth-iss) if from the Greek word kolokunthis (round gourd, such as a pumpkin)